funRiceGenes/funRiceGenes.github.io/_posts/OS/M/2015-01-20-OsMPK1~OsMAPK6~OsSIPK.md

     + The OsMPK1:GFP and OsWRKY90:GFP transcription factor were localized to the nuclei, suggesting that OsMPK1 in the cytoplasm moves into the nuclei to interact with the WRKY90
     + These combined results suggest that OsMEK2 and OsMPK1 expression positively regulates iron- and ROS-dependent ferroptotic cell death, and blast disease (susceptibility)-related cell death was ROS-dependent but iron-independent in rice-M
     + Mitogen-Activated Protein Kinase OsMEK2 and OsMPK1 Signaling Is Required for Ferroptotic Cell Death in Rice- Magnaporthe oryzae Interactions
+    + The mitogen-activated protein kinase OsMPK1 is involved in abscisic acid (ABA) biosynthesis in rice (Oryza sativa L
+    + We also found that OsABA2 has feedback regulation on OsMPK1 kinase activity
+    + However, the underlying molecular mechanisms of OsMPK1 in regulating ABA biosynthesis are poorly understood
+    + Further research reveals that OsMPK1 and OsABA2 coordinately regulate the biosynthesis of ABA, and phosphorylation of OsABA2 at Ser197 by OsMPK1 plays a crucial role in regulating the biosynthesis of ABA
+    + Phosphorylation of OsABA2 at Ser197 by OsMPK1 regulates abscisic acid biosynthesis in rice.
+    + Here, by using yeast two-hybrid assay and firefly luciferase complementary imaging assay, we show that OsMPK1 physically interact with a short-chain dehydrogenase protein OsABA2

 * **Connection**
     + __OsMPK1~OsMAPK6~OsSIPK__, __ZFP182~ZOS3-21__, [The C2H2-type zinc finger protein ZFP182 is involved in abscisic acid-induced antioxidant defense in rice](http://www.ncbi.nlm.nih.gov/pubmed?term=The C2H2-type zinc finger protein ZFP182 is involved in abscisic acid-induced antioxidant defense in rice%5BTitle%5D), Nipponbare) C(2) H(2) -type ZFP ZFP182 in ABA-induced antioxidant defense and the relationship between ZFP182 and two rice MAPKs, OsMPK1 and OsMPK5 in ABA signaling were investigated